technicalpickles/jeweler/README.markdown

  * Run 'rubyforge config' to pull down information about your projects
  * Run 'rubyforge login' to make sure you are able to login

-With this in place, you now update your Jeweler::Tasks to setup the RubyForge project you've just created:
+With this in place, you now update your Jeweler::Tasks to setup `rubyforge_project` with the RubyForge project you've just created.
+(Note, using `jeweler --rubyforge` when generating the project does this for you automatically.)

     begin
       require 'jeweler'